stackitcloud/stackit-cli/docs/stackit_project_create.md

   Create a STACKIT project with a set of labels
   $ stackit project create --parent-id xxxx --name my-project --label key=value --label foo=bar

+  Create a STACKIT project with a network area
+  $ stackit project create --parent-id xxxx --name my-project --network-area-id yyyy
 ```

 ### Options

 ```
   -h, --help                     Help for "stackit project create"
       --label stringToString     Labels are key-value string pairs which can be attached to a project.
 A label can be provided with the format key=value and the flag can be used multiple times to provide a list of labels (default [])
       --name string              Project name
+      --network-area-id string   Network area ID
       --parent-id string         Parent resource identifier.
 Both container ID (user-friendly) and UUID are supported
 ```

 ### Options inherited from parent commands